-Lauren recently moved from Texas to join the staff at UT’s International House.
+Lauren moved from Texas to join the staff at UT’s International House in 2014.
 She loves to travel, learn about other cultures, and meet new international students.
 She’s visited many places around the world, but especially enjoyed living abroad when studying for a semester in Denmark, working as an au pair in Spain, and studying Spanish in Nicaragua for a summer.
 Lauren completed her BBA in Marketing at Baylor University and her MEd in Higher Education at the University of North Texas.
-In her free time, she enjoys playing all kinds of games from Monopoly to tennis and everything in-between.
+In her free time she enjoys hiking, playing tennis, and attending Knoxville’s many festivals.

 Maria loves having this opportunity to work in the International House and have fun while doing it.
 She has loved music since she was a young girl and has played the piano since she was 7 years old.
 In her free time Maria loves to Zumba, and she is currently training to run a half marathon.
 She also loves reading, learning about new cultures, learning about international human rights, and keeping up with global issues.
 Please stop by and visit me anytime!

 नमस्ते !
 Kailee calls Cedar Rapids, Iowa home, but ever since her childhood she has been fascinated with traveling and visiting other cultures.
 Her travels abroad include Costa Rica, Africa, India, and China.
 Her travel bug is fueled by the possibility of learning new languages, trying new food, and creating relationships with friends all over the world.